jha-lab/cnn_design-space/README.md

 _To run evaluation over graphs generate with 'n' vertices, use:_ `python run_evaluation_script.py --module_vertices n`. _For more input arguments, check:_ `python run_evaluation_script.py --helpfull`.

-4. Generate the dataset `cnnbench.tfrecord`
+### Generate the CNNBench dataset
 ```
 python generate_dataset_script.py
 ```
-This generates the CNNBench dataset in a `.tfrecord` file with the evaluation results for all computational graphs that are trained.
+This generates the CNNBench dataset as a `cnnbench.tfrecord` file with the evaluation results for all computational graphs that are trained.

 _For visualization use:_ `visualization/cnnbench_results.ipynb`.